dustinpfister/blog_posts/_posts/js-array-length.md

 ### 1.2 - Pushing in new elements increases length

 When using a method like Array.push to add new elements to an array, the length will be updated each time.
 In many cases the length of an array is also the count of an array, but in some cases this is not the case more on that later in this section.
-In the following example I am just creating an empty array with the array literal syntax, pushing in a new element for each iteration, and also loging the current count each time.
+In the following example I am just creating an empty array with the array literal syntax, pushing in a new element for each iteration, and also logging the current count each time.

 ```js
 let a = [],